rory81/growing_funds/README.md

 In the backlog there are a few more items to further develop this section:
 1) crowdfunding host only obligated to fill in 1 reward, but can also make more than 3 rewards if they want to.
 2) host can enter a to and from amount, so that it can be used to check if the amount for the reward is consistent with the reward chosen by the site's user.
+3) the host can only add landscape pictures as the project image.
+Portrait images will look funny, currently the site doesn't adapt to that.
-3) host can add pictures and format them on the site so that layout consistency is maintained.
+4) host can add pictures to the description and format them on the site so that layout consistency is maintained.

 Any fields that have an asterisk are obligated and will raise an error: